Trace Cyrus

 Trace Dempsey Cyrus (born Neil Timothy Helson; February 24, 1989) is an American musician.
-The son of country singer Billy Ray Cyrus and brother of recording artists Miley Cyrus and Noah Cyrus, he is the backing vocalist and guitarist of the band Metro Station, with time out between 2010 and 2014.
+The son of country music singer Billy Ray Cyrus and brother of recording artists Miley Cyrus and Noah Cyrus, he was the backing vocalist and guitarist of the band Metro Station.
 In 2010, he began providing vocals and guitar in the pop rock band Ashland HIGH.
-He also owns the clothing company From Backseats to Bedrooms.
+He also owned the now defunct clothing company From Backseats to Bedrooms.

 Early life

-Cyrus was born in Ashland, Kentucky, as Neil Timothy Helson.
+Cyrus was born in Ashland, Kentucky as Neil Timothy Helson on February 24, 1989.
 His mother is Leticia "Tish" Cyrus.
 His biological father is Baxter Neal Helson.
 He was adopted at age four by Billy Ray Cyrus, his mother's second husband, and lived with them part of the time in Thompson's Station, Tennessee.
 Following his adoption, his name was legally changed to Trace Dempsey Cyrus.

 Cyrus spent his school holidays touring and performing with Billy Ray.
 He has a younger sister, Miley, who starred in the Disney Channel original television series Hannah Montana.
 He recorded a track with her in 2008.

 In 2006, he started working at a shopping mall in Burbank, California, and dropped out of La Cañada High School.

 Career

 2006–2010: Metro Station

 In 2006, Cyrus co-wrote the song "Country Music Has the Blues" on Billy Ray's album Wanna Be Your Joe.
 The song features Loretta Lynn and George Jones.
 In early 2006, Cyrus started the pop-rock band Metro Station with Mason Musso, the brother of Hannah Montana cast member Mitchel.
 Cyrus performed with the band as a guitarist and vocalist.
 Columbia Records signed the band after seeing their MySpace page.
+The band released their self-titled debut studio album on September 18, 2007.
+The album peaked at number 39 on the Billboard 200 and sold 87,000 copies in the US.
+Their hit single, "Shake It" was released in April 2008, and peaked at number ten on the Billboard Hot 100.
 Cyrus left Metro Station in early 2010.
+Following his departure from the band, Cyrus confirmed he would be forming a new band and releasing his own music.

 In 2008, Cyrus was featured on the song "Hovering" on the deluxe edition of Miley's album, Breakout.
 The same year, he appeared in the music video for the Billy Ray single "Somebody Said a Prayer".
 In 2010, he was featured in the song "Alive" for Billy Ray's band, Brother Clyde.